 How to eat these seeds?
-Raw, Roasted or Fry?
+Raw, Roasted, or fried?

 - Chia seed is a versatile food and there are a lot of ways to eat them.

-- Eat them raw by sprinkling or grinding it in yoghurt and cereal.
+- Eat them raw by sprinkling or grinding it in yogurt and cereal.

 - Soak them in water or milk or fruit juice and make the famous chia pudding.
 You can also use these soaked chia seeds in soups and stews.

-- Another common way to use chia seeds is by dry-roasting.
-This makes the seeds crunchy and a perfect addition to salads, yoghurt and breakfast cereals.
+- Another common way to use chia seeds is by dry roasting.
+This makes the seeds crunchy and a perfect addition to salads, yogurt, and breakfast cereals.